-ELECTRONIC APPLIANCES: Bring a universal adapter with surge protection.
-All the plugs are Type C, F, and L with a standard voltage of 230V and a frequency of 50Hz.
+ELECTRONIC APPLIANCES: All the plugs are Type C, F, and L with a standard voltage of 230V and a frequency of 50Hz.

 VISA: All EU passport holders will only need to present an identification document to enter Italy.
 If you are a non-EU traveler you will need to present a valid visa.
-For more information visit here
+More information and official website

 Best time to visit Turin

 The most popular time to visit Turin is between June and August, but keep in mind prices will be higher due to the high season.

 However, the best time to visit Turin is between April and May.
 Spring has high temperatures, sunny days, and small crowds, perfect for wandering around the city.

 The low season is between November and February, as the average temperature in winter is between -5 and +5 degrees Celsius.
 However, this is the perfect time to visit Turin if you are planning to travel up to the Italian Alps for some skiing and snowboarding.

 Finally, if you are looking for a culinary experience then you should consider visiting Turin between September and October.
 The weather is still pretty much summery and you can enjoy many food-related events, such as the famous Salone del Gusto, a big international event dedicated to food, the environment, and food politics.
 On top of that, If you are willing to travel a few hours from Turin, you will find other famous events such as cheese and the international white truffle fair.
 September is also the wine harvest season!
 For more information read this Piedmont culinary travel guide